Celebrating 100 Years

 In the Theatre

 From the earliest days, the Broadmoor Art Academy offered class instruction in the dramatic and music arts and served as the home of the Colorado Springs chapter of the national Drama League, later to be known as The Academy Players.
-In homage to The Academy Players of the BAA, the FAC Theatre Company will perform special one-act play readings in the museum galleries on the following Museum Free Days at 1 and 3 p.m.
+In homage to The Academy Players of the BAA, the FAC Theatre Company performed special one-act play readings in the museum galleries on the select Museum Free Days.

 In the Art School

-Through 2019, the FAC’s Bemis School of Art will mount classes in printmaking, lithography, en plein air painting, and other related mediums in celebration of the art and artists whose work here during the BAA’s heyday contributed significantly to artistic traditions of the era.
-Excursions to the Birger Sandzén Memorial Gallery in Kansas and the desert vistas of Taos, New Mexico will also immerse workshop participants in painting instruction reminiscent of the academicians of the Broadmoor Art Academy.
+Through 2019, the FAC’s Bemis School of Art offered classes in printmaking, lithography, en plein air painting, and other related mediums in celebration of the art and artists whose work here during the BAA’s heyday contributed significantly to artistic traditions of the era.
+Excursions to the Birger Sandzén Memorial Gallery in Kansas and the desert vistas of Taos, New Mexico immersed workshop participants in painting instruction reminiscent of the academicians of the Broadmoor Art Academy.

 Saturday, Jan.
 26, 2019